-Section 5.08. - Votes Required and Canvassing of Returns.
+Section 5.07.
+Votes Required and Canvassing of Returns.
 At the regular City election in odd-numbered years, the candidate for Mayor who receives the highest number of votes shall be declared elected.
 In each regular City election, the three (3) candidates for Council Member who individually receive the highest number of votes shall be declared elected.
-At a special election to fill more than one Council Member office, if two Council Member positions are to be filled, the two candidates that receive the highest number of votes shall be declared elected.
+At a special election to fill more than one Council Member of votes cast for individual candidates shall be declared elected.
 If three such offices are to be filled, the three candidates that receive the highest number of votes cast for individual candidates shall be declared elected.
-If three such offices are to be filled, the three candidates that receive the highest number of votes cast for individual candidates shall be recorded in the minutes of the City Council, by totals for each candidate, or for and against each issue submitted.
+If three such offices are to be filled, the three candidates that receive the highest number of votes cast for individual candidates shall be declared elected.
+If three such offices are to be declared elected, etc. The returns of every municipal election shall be recorded in the minutes of the City Council, by totals for each candidate, or for and against each issue submitted.
 City Council shall canvass the returns of all elections pursuant to state law.

-Section 5.09. - Run-Off Elections.
+Section 5.08.
+Run-Off Elections.